Vitto44/Motoroniq/README.md

 ## Quick List of what's happening and where.

+First npm i on server and client might be good idea, since there are few dependencies.

 ### Client

 Uses React and nextJS + there some material-UI sprinkled in.